Dyslexia curriculum and programs for schools

-Students with dyslexia thrive with explicit, mastery-based reading instruction in motivating small-group settings that target their individual needs and provide ongoing progress monitoring in foundational skills such as phonemic awareness, phonics, fluency, spelling, vocabulary, and comprehension.
+Students with dyslexia thrive with explicit, mastery-based reading instruction in small-group settings.
+They benefit most from instruction that targets their individual needs and provides ongoing progress monitoring in foundational skills, including phonemic awareness, phonics, fluency, spelling, vocabulary, and comprehension.

-Why reading program choice is critical for students with dyslexia
+Why choosing the right reading program is critical for students with dyslexia

-Students with dyslexia typically require extra support with foundational skills such as phonological (and phonemic) awareness, decoding, and encoding.
-Explicit, multimodal, differentiated instruction along a systematic continuum of skills creates early incremental steps of success that build lasting momentum and accelerate progress.
+The right program for students with dyslexia starts with strong Tier 1 instruction, which helps all students progress toward grade-level benchmarks, and provides intervention with extra support for foundational skills, such as phonological (and phonemic) awareness, and decoding and encoding.
+The program must also provide explicit, multimodal, and differentiated instruction, along a systematic continuum of skills, creating incremental steps of success that build lasting momentum and accelerate progress.

 Curriculum designed for students with dyslexia

-Implementing the right science-of-reading-based curriculum is essential to supporting strong, core literacy instruction for students with dyslexia.
-But their success relies on more than just what the curriculum contains.
-Students also must engage in instruction that is:
+The International Dyslexia Association states that students need structured literacy resources that include several key elements for success.
+Implementing the right science-of-reading-based curriculum is essential to supporting strong literacy instruction for students with dyslexia.
+But their success relies on more than what the curriculum contains.
+Students must engage in instruction that is:

 Systematic and cumulative